cssinjs/jss/docs/json-api.md

 # JSON API for declaring Style Sheets

 JSS is designed to stay as close as possible to the CSS syntax, however there are some exceptions.
+JSS uses a plugins based architecture, so some of the syntax is added by plugins from the core package and some are added by optional plugins, which you can install invididually or by using [default preset](https://github.com/cssinjs/jss/tree/master/packages/jss-preset-default).

 ## Regular Rule, without plugins